voedger/reqmd/docs/ebnf.md

   CoverageArea   = "L" Number .
 ```

 **Note:** When generating URLs, the tool uses `main/master` as the default CommitRef.
-This ensures that links remain valid even when branches are squashed and simplifies tracking across repositories.
+This ensures that links remain valid even when branches are squashed and simplifies tracking across repositories without needing to maintain file hash information.

 Requirements: